fsharp/fsharp/README.md

 Change to ``` /p:Configuration=Debug``` for debug binaries.

-### Windows, using xbuild (e.g. if only Mono is installed):

-    xbuild src\fsharp-proto-build.proj
-    xbuild src\fsharp-library-build.proj
-    xbuild src\fsharp-compiler-build.proj

-Building using xbuild does not yet lay down a Mono-ready distribution (see src/fsharp/targets.make), so should only be used for private development rather than preparing distributions.

 ## Build Note: Strong Names

 The FSharp.Core.dll produced is only delay-signed (Mono does not require strong names).